Riseryn/Kamiflora/README.md

 ## Synapses example

 In this example Kalliope will check your sensors every two hours.
-The broker does not require a password (secure: False).
+The broker does not require a password.
-Reports will start at 8:35 am and end at sunset (end_time: "").
+Reports will start at 8:35 am and end at sunset.
 You will be notified when the battery is at 5%.
 The language of the response is French ("fr").